ray-project/deltacat/README.md

 fast, scalable, ACID-compliant multimodal data lakes, and has been used to [successfully manage exabyte-scale enterprise data lakes](https://aws.amazon.com/blogs/opensource/amazons-exabyte-scale-migration-from-apache-spark-to-ray-on-amazon-ec2/).

+It provides data lake level transactions & time travel, fast schema evolution for feature enrichment, zero-copy multimodal file processing, schemaless dataset management, and transparent dataset optimization.
+It runs locally for rapid development or in the cloud for production workloads.

 It uses the Ray distributed compute framework together with [Apache Arrow](https://github.com/apache/arrow) and [Daft](https://github.com/Eventual-Inc/Daft) to efficiently scale common table management tasks, like petabyte-scale merge-on-read and copy-on-write operations.